palewithout/Gait_Datasets/README.md

 The total amount of data in a subfolder is: (1 + 4) x 9 x 15 = 675
 ### Kinect data of 9 gestures
 The kinect of 9 gestures corresponding to the above acceleration data can be downloaded [**here**](https://pan.baidu.com/s/1hszgWJE).
 The data has been compressed twice,  you can run "Kinect_data_9gestures_15tester.part01.exe" to do the initial decompression.
 The file tree of this dataset is shown in "File Tree of "Kinect data of 9 gestures"".
-Subfolders named from 1 to 15 store data for 15 different users, and every subfolder has (1 + 4) x 9 = 45 groups data, the ratio of data in fast speed and normal speed is also 1:4.
+Subfolders named from 1 to 15 store data for 15 different users, and every subfolder has (1 + 4) x 9 = 45 groups of data, the ratio of data in fast speed and normal speed is also 1:4.